Top 10 Child Golf Prodigies of All-time

 2 Eleonora Galletti - Johannesburg, South Africa

-This girl is probably the greatest golfer I know she has probably competed in more tournaments than you can count she even competed in Indonesia against some of the best young golfers in the world and didn't do too badly.
-She will probably grow up to be one of the best golfers in the entire world and that is a reason to vote for her.
+This girl is probably the greatest golfer I know.
+She has likely competed in more tournaments than you can count.
+She even competed in Indonesia against some of the best young golfers in the world and didn't do too badly.
+She will probably grow up to be one of the best golfers in the entire world, and that is a reason to vote for her.

 3 Stephen Abrams - North Carolina, USA

-In doing research for this list, within today's junior golf circles, his name kept coming up again and again.
+In researching for this list, his name frequently came up in junior golf circles.
 He is considered the best golfer at the age of 8 and under to have ever played.
-At the 2005 US Kids Golf World Championship he shot a 28 for nine holes and ran away with the tournament at 15 under par for 27 holes of competition.
+At the 2005 US Kids Golf World Championship, he shot a 28 for nine holes and dominated the tournament, finishing 15 under par for 27 holes of competition.
 He was just six years old at the time.
-By 8 he had three World titles and articles were written touting him as the most dominant child player in tournament history.
-As of this writing he is still a pre-teen with a bright future expected in the game.
+By the age of 8, he had won three World titles and was touted as the most dominant child player in tournament history.
+As of this writing, he is still a pre-teen with a bright future expected in the game.

 4 Jim LIu - New York, USA

-I hate the "next Tiger" moniker as much as the next writer, but this guy may be just that.
+I hate the "next Tiger" moniker as much as anyone, but this guy may be just that.
 He won 4 US Kids World Titles and shot 59 at a major regional tournament by the time he was 12.
-He became the youngest ever winner, at 14, of the USGA junior in 2010.
+He became the youngest ever winner, at 14, of the USGA Junior in 2010.
 He is currently ranked in the top five junior boys AJGA rankings.
-Typically 17 and 18 year olds occupy this elite group.
+Typically, 17 and 18-year-olds occupy this elite group.
 A PGA Tour event will invite him soon if they haven't already.
 Maturity and competitive fire are said to be in abundance with this rising phenom.
 Sound familiar?

 5 Joshua Martin - North Carolina, USA